bentoml/BentoML/docs/source/quickstart.rst

 -------------------------

 Services are the core components of BentoML, where the serving logic is defined.
-With the model saved in the model store, we can define the :ref:`service <service-definition-page>` by creating a Python file :code:`bento.py` with the following contents:
+With the model saved in the model store, we can define the :ref:`web service <service-definition-page>` by creating a Python file :code:`bento.py` with the following contents:

 .. code-block:: python